winter sports in full swing

 Living up to its name, the Maine Lakes & Mountains region is a year-round sightseer’s wish granted.
 This western part of the state, which stretches from the New Hampshire border to Sebago Lake, is home to some of Maine’s highest peaks, including the Bigelow Range and Mahoosuc Mountains.
 Hundreds of glacial lakes are their geographical companions, including Sebago, Flagstaff, and Rangeley Lakes.
 Fall foliage or fly fishing?
 Hit the slopes or chill at the lodge?
 Here, the seasons help decide.

 YEAR-ROUND FRESH AIR ATTRACTIONS

-Sunday River, Saddleback, and Sugarloaf are among New England’s best skiing destinations.
+in Maine, you’ll find some of New England’s best skiing destinations and Winter Sports.
 Abundant snowfall and impeccably groomed trails provide skiers and snowboarders with some of the best conditions in New England.
 Choose from more than 575 downhill skiing and snowboarding trails on thousands of acres across the state.
 Cross-country skiing and snowshoeing don’t take a back seat – visitors can select from any of the state’s 21 Nordic ski areas.